aosceola56/ultimate-pc-guide/docs/pages/getting-started.md

 You can use sites like [PCPartPicker](https://pcpartpicker.com/) to check compatibility and organize your build.
 :::

+### Buying Used
+My three favorite places to search for used PC components are Facebook Marketplace, OfferUp, and Ebay, as they often have great deals.
+The guides

 ### Future-proofing
 Games and apps are constantly changing.
 While it may be tempting to get the best value system right now, it's important to account for the future.
 A system built today might need upgrades sooner than others due to a lack of PSU wattage for a new GPU, for example.
 This should be accounted for in your part selection.